jaskfla/jaskfla/README.md

 # Hiya!
 Jasper here 👋

-I’m a software engineering student, student representative and teaching assistant at the [Waipapa Taumata Rau](https://www.auckland.ac.nz).
-2024 will be my final year!
+I’m a final-year software engineering student at [Waipapa Taumata Rau](https://www.auckland.ac.nz), and intern-turned-junior-dev at [Beyond Essential Systems](https://bes.au).

 I’m also an alumnus of [AUT](https://www.aut.ac.nz), where I majored in Communication Design, specialising in UX/UI Design.
 My minor was in Creative Sound Design.

 Come and say hi [on Mastodon](https://mastodon.online/@jasperlai), if that’s your thing!
-Otherwise, I list the best ways to contact me on [my website](https://lai.nz).
+I also have a (pretty spartan) [website](https://lai.nz).

 ***